mohantysabyasachi27/MovieRecommender/README.md

         $ docker-machine active <br />
         $ docker-machine ip <br />

-# Docker for Windows - You can use docker-machine create with the hyperv driver to create additional local machines <br />
+# Docker for Windows - You can use docker-machine create with the hyperv driver to create additional local machines
   <br />
   Run : $ docker-machine create --driver hyperv default <br />
         $ docker-machine create <br />